GomaaMohamed/UART_Bootloader/README.md

 ## Host App
 ### Getting Started
 ```
-- This is a C code used to send the Hex File Record by Record through the serial Port
+- This C code sends the Hex File record by record through the serial port.
-- It's not allowed to send the next Record before recieving an OK message from the target
+- Sending the next record is not permitted until an OK message is received from the target.
 ```
 #### Prerequisites:
 ```